quazardous/silex-pack/README.md

 # silex-pack
-Add bundle like system to Silex 2
+Add bundle like system to Silex 2.x

 There is a [demo project](#demo) !

 ## What ?

-Silex Pack add some code structuring in the following stuff:
+Silex Pack add some code structuring in your Silex project.
+It mimics the [Symfony Bundle](http://symfony.com/doc/current/cookbook/bundles/best_practices.html) feature.

 ### mountable pack